wisdom1972/ram_pll_test/README.md

 ## Hardware

-- we use the Efinix T20F256 EVB
+- The Project is based on Efinix T20F256 EVB, its main features is as follows:

-- The Trion T20 BGA256 development board features:
+-- The Trion T20 BGA256 development board features:
 -- T20 FPGA
 -- 8 user LEDs
 -- 3 user pushbutton switches, 3 user DIP switches